Faculty

 Richard Godden, Ph.D.
 University of Kent, Professor Emeritus of English

 Kyle Grady, Ph.D.
-University of Michigan, Assistant Professor of English (early modern literature and culture, African American literature and culture, critical race theory)
+University of Michigan, Assistant Professor of English; African American Studies (early modern literature and culture, African American literature and culture, critical race theory)

 Daniel Gross, Ph.D.
-University of California, Berkeley, Campus Writing Coordinator, Director for the Center of Excellence in Writing & Communication and Professor of English (emotion studies, history and theory of rhetoric, early modern literature and culture, Heidegger and rhetoric)
+University of California, Berkeley (Rhetoric), Campus Writing & Communication Coordinator, Faculty Director for the Center of Excellence in Writing & Communication and Professor of English (history and theory of rhetoric, Heidegger and rhetoric, emotion studies, medical humanities, early modern literature and culture, writing studies)

 Alberto D. Gullaba, M.F.A.
 University of California, Irvine, Lecturer of English